qidydl/computercraft-things/README.md

 different events to occur simultaneously, so that a blocking event handler can't stop up the whole system.
 That might be beyond the scope or capabilities of ComputerCraft.

-Note also that the granularity is only by event type at the moment, i.e. you can only register for "redstone" events, not a specific type of redstone event.
-I'm thinking the best approach would be to create sub-libraries for specific event types, such as a libCCEvent-Redstone that handles all redstone events, but can distinguish between them in more detail, and then callbacks can be registered with the sub-library.
+Note also that the granularity is only by event type at the moment; e.g. you can only register for all redstone events, not a specific type of redstone event.
+I'm thinking the best approach would be to create sub-libraries for specific event types, such as a "libCCEvent-Redstone" that handles all redstone events, but can distinguish between them in more detail, and then callbacks can be registered with the sub-library.
 If you then made some premade callback templates for different kinds of operations, you could effectively make an unlimited Programmable Rednet Controller.
 In theory.

 ### ccEvent methods
 Method name | Description
 ------------|------------
 `register(event, callback)` | Registers a handler for the given `event`. `callback` should accept the parameters provided by ComputerCraft for `event`, including the event name itself.
 For example, `monitor_touch` should accept `(event, side, x, y)`
 `doEventLoop()` | Begins the event loop.
 Currently there is no way to exit out.

 <a name="libccbutton"/>